January 19, 2018

 2. Monitor Purchase History

 Sometimes, brands have to look internally for the most powerful customer insights, and purchase history is a perfect example of this.
 Not only is this user-generated content easy to acquire and access through point-of-sale systems, it also reveals compelling information about customer purchase behavior.
-If you have a detailed customer database, you can start to draw connections between the customer and the items he or she is purchasing.
-Accounting for factors like customer age, gender and address, along with product-specific information, like date and place of purchase, price and the type of item purchased, will provide all the data you need to effectively market products to highly targeted audiences.
+If you have a detailed, accurate customer profile, you can start to draw connections between the customer and the items he or she is purchasing.
+Accounting for factors like customer age, gender and address, along with product-specific information, like date and place of purchase, price and the type of item purchased, will provide all the data you need to create a customer profile and effectively market products to highly targeted audiences.
 Plus, this method is a great way to determine trends in purchase history, like what items are most popular in various locations and times of year, which can be used strategically when planning sales events, discounts and specials.

 3. Look at Web Traffic

 As a retailer, your website is one of your biggest assets, not only because it’s a direct connector between your brand and your customers, but also because it provides exceptional customer analytics.
 For example, conversion funnels are a key component of any retail response marketing strategy because they outline exactly how an interested person becomes an actual customer.
 Leads can come from a variety of places, like search engines, PPC campaigns, email marketing and social campaigns, and understanding what’s working will ensure you are always spending dollars in the most effective places.
 You can also monitor bounce rate and time on page, to find out what types of products, page layouts and CTA’s (call-to-actions) are garnering the most clicks.